rockman007372/Obsidian-Vault/Scheduling for Interactive Environment.md

-- Criteria:
+Criteria for Interactive Environment:
+- Waiting time: total time waiting in the queue.
+- Response time: little time between first request and first execution of process.
-	- low and consistent response time (processes are I/O bound usually)
+- Consistency: consistent and predictable response time.

-	- Hence, **preemptive** scheduling algo are predominant (DOES NOT MEAN THERE IS NO NON-PREMPTIVE ALGO)
+Timer Mechanism:
 - Timer Interrupt: Interrupt that goes off periodically based on hardware clock
 	- Timer interrupt cannot be intercepted by any other program
 	- **OS scheduler** is invoked on every timer interrupt